AJFaraday/HR-KISS/README.md

 * > when employees are over their holiday or sick-day allowance.
 * User-defined exempt days (bank holidays etc.) which won't count against holidays.
 * The next year's bank-holidays as seeds.
-* See holidays and sick days on a calendar.
-* Absences automatically pushed to google calendar.
-* Display related google calendar on absence calendar.
 * Help/demo page when not logged in.

 Notes: